Introduction

 History and Physical

-Parents often describe their infant as having poor feeding, lethargy, a weak cry, and constipation.
-Babies can present with ptosis in the face and eyes, excessive drooling due to weak suck reflex, and shallow breathing due to respiratory suppression.
-The classic presentation is characterized by a “floppy baby.”
+Parents often report poor feeding, lethargy, a weak cry, and constipation.
+Facial and ocular involvement may present as ptosis and excessive drooling due to a weak suck reflex.
+Respiratory suppression can lead to shallow breathing.
+The classic presentation is characterized by generalized hypotonia.
+Thus, affected infants are often described as "floppy."

-The clues to the diagnosis include acquired hypotonia, constipation, weak sucking, hoarse crying, and symmetrical descending weakness.
-In addition, the infant will have marked head lag and diminished gag reflex.
-No time should be wasted with unnecessary testing as respiratory failure can occur suddenly.
+Key diagnostic clues include acquired hypotonia, constipation, weak sucking, hoarse crying, and symmetrical descending weakness.
+Additional findings include significant head lag and a diminished gag reflex.
+Unnecessary testing should be avoided, as respiratory failure can occur suddenly.

 Evaluation